na0495/Django-store-template/README.md

   </a>
 </p>

 Django Store Template is a demonstration of a backend application built using Django framework.
 The project showcases the use of two apps - Account and Store, following Django project architecture.
-Additionally, the project demonstrates the integration of various tools with Django, including pytest for testing, celery and RabbitMQ for scheduling tasks, and Docker and Docker-Compose for containerizing the entire application.
+Additionally, the project demonstrates the integration of various tools with Django, including pytest for testing, celery and RabbitMQ for scheduling tasks, and PostgreSQL database, and Docker and Docker-Compose for containerizing the entire application.

 ## The usage of this template is pretty easy: